openstack-k8s-operators/dataplane-operator/docs/contributing.md

 #### From dataplane-operator

-The kuttl tests can also be run directly from the dataplane-operator checkout.
-When running from a dataplane-operator checkout, `kubectl-kuttl` must be installed.
+The kuttl tests can also be run directly from the dataplane-operator checkout but you need the operators listed under [Requirements](#requirements) When running from a dataplane-operator checkout, `kubectl-kuttl` must be installed.
 The `kubectl-kuttl` command can be installed from [kuttl releases](https://github.com/kudobuilder/kuttl/releases), or using the